digitalsleuth/bingo-card-generator/README.md

 - gives the ability to confirm an actual "BINGO" quickly, by selecting the card number and visually identifying the "shape"
 - when numbers are called, type them into the "CALL" sheet, and they will highlight on each card number

+Easy mode: When selected from the Mode menu, will make 'daubbing' your numbers easier
+- In Easy Mode, if B4 is called, clicking on it once on one card will select it for all cards
+- When not selected, if B4 is called, you will have to select it on each card manually

+Toggle the dauber
+- Click the wrong number?
+Click it again to remove the dauber!

 ## Examples
 ### Type in the colour name